 As typical, not everything can be held constant, and increasing foundation heights by 0.5 feet has the potential to exclude additional structures from the 0.04 AEP nonstructural aggregation.
 Additional analysis was performed to conclude that increasing foundation heights by 0.5 would remove 307 structures from the 0.04 AEP aggregation because they would no longer experience damages during the 0.04 AEP coastal storm event.
 An additional analysis was not conducted as a result of this finding.
-It can be concluded that the 433 structures identified to be on the margin experience the least amount of flooding at the more frequent flood events and therefore would likely contribute less to the overall computed EAD reduced.
+It can be concluded that the

+433 structures identified to be on the margin experience the least amount of flooding at the more frequent flood events and therefore would likely contribute less to the overall computed EAD reduced.
 A removal of the 433 structures would also decrease cost, leading to a remote likelihood that project justification would be impacted.
+The analysis resulting in Table D:7-2 was ran prior to the final recommended plan and therefore is inconsistent with the final results of this appendix.

 Table D:7-2.
-Probability HEC-FDA Damages Reduced Exceed Indicated Values (Instrumentation Risk Analysis, \$1,000's)
+Probability HEC-FDA Damages Reduced Exceed Indicated Values (Instrumentation Risk Analysis, FY21, \$1,000's)

-Year 2025 Ex pected Annual Da amages (0.5 Ft Increase in F oundatio n Heights) Plan Name Total Without Project Total With Project Damage Reduced 0.75 0.5 0.25 Without 152,745 152,745 - - - - 0.04 AEP Elev/Flood proof 152,745 90,335 62,410 30,964 55,826 86,576 Year 2075 Ex Year 2075 Expected Annual Damages (0.5 Ft Increase in Foundation Heights) Plan Name Total Without Project Total With Project Damage Reduced 0.75 0.5 0.25 Without 347,641 347,641 - - - - 0.04 AEP Elev/Flood proof 347,641 244,194 103,447 58,678 94,276 139,263 Equivalent Annu al Damages (2.5% %, 50 years) (0.
-5 Ft Increase in Found ation Heig ıhts) Plan Name Total Without Project Total With Project Damage Reduced 0.75 0.5 0.25 Without 226,870 226,870 - - - - 0.04 AEP Elev/Flood proof 226,870 148,852 78,018 41,401 70,445 106,668
+Year 2025 Ex Year 2025 Expected Annual Damages (0.5 Ft Increase in Foundation Heights) Plan Name Total Without Total With Damage 0.75 0.5 0.25 Project Project Reduced Without 152,745 152,745 - - - - 0.04 AEP Elev. / Floodproof 152,745 90,335 62,410 30,964 55,826 86,576 Year 2075 Exp ected Annual Da amages (0.5 Ft Increase in Foundation Heights) Plan Name Total Without Project Total With Project Damage Reduced 0.75 0.5 0.25 Without 347,641 347,641 - - - - 0.04 AEP Elev. / Floodproof 347,641 244,194 103,447 58,678 94,276 139,263 Equivalent Annua I Damages (2.5% 6, 50 years) (0.
+5 Ft Increase in Founda tion Height: s) Plan Name Total Without Total With Damage 0.75 0.5 0.25 Project Project Reduced Without 226,870 226,870 - - - - 0.04 AEP Elev. / Floodproof 226,870 148,852 78,018 41,401 70,445 106,668

-7.3 RESIDUAL RISK
+7.3 RESIDUAL RISK & RISK REDUCTION

 Post-TSP, the study team further examined the plan that reasonably maximized net benefits at that time, which was the 0.04 AEP nonstructural measure that elevated residential structures and dry floodproofed non-residential structures.
-At this time in the study, the TSP reduced existing condition damages by 28 percent, meaning 72 percent of the existing condition damages would remain, even after spending over a billion dollars of investment.
-The study team felt that despite having the highest net benefits, this level of residual damages was unacceptable.
-After analyzing where damages remained during high frequency flooding (0.02 AEP events and more frequent), it was clear to the team that dry floodproofing was only a marginally effective mitigation strategy for non-residential structures.
+At this time in the study, the TSP reduced existing condition damages by less than 20 percent, meaning more than 80 percent of the existing condition damages would remain, even after spending over a billion dollars of investment.
+Despite having the highest net benefits, this level of residual damages was unacceptable.
+After analyzing where damages remained during the more frequent AEP events (0.02 AEP events and more frequent), it was clear that dry floodproofing was only a marginally effective mitigation strategy for non-residential structures.
 This was due to the addition of wave action to existing stillwater flood elevations that were added to the hydraulic model post-TSP.
-This change increased flood depths to 3 feet during frequent flood events in high commercial/industrial areas, impacting the benefit of dry floodproofing.
+This change increased flood depths to three feet during frequent flood events in high commercial/industrial areas, impacting the effectiveness and benefit of dry floodproofing.